Choosing the right therapies for fear and anxiety in small animal patients

 Clinical Theater 1

 Psychoactive medications or supplements are critical components in treating many patients with fear and anxiety issues.
-The goal is to improve welfare, decrease unwanted behavioral manifestations of these emotions, and to facilitate learning new behavior and emotional responses.
+The goal is to improve welfare, decrease unwanted behavioral manifestations of these emotions, and to facilitate learning of new behaviors and emotional responses.
 Choosing a medication or combination of medications depends on both the intensity of the animal’s reaction and factors related to the trigger.
-If the triggering stimulus occurs unpredictably, with high frequency, or the animal’s reaction is fairly severe and sustained, a maintenance antidepressant is typically prescribed alone or in combination with other medications.
+If the triggering stimulus occurs unpredictably or frequently, and/or is associated with a high baseline anxiety, a maintenance antidepressant is typically prescribed alone or in combination with other medications.
 Situational medications are best for triggers with a predictable onset and duration.
-In addition to choosing the correct medications, a general practitioner should be able to explain some basic behavior modification techniques or at least explain why drugs alone are not a cure.
+These distinctions are not always clear and case examples will be provide demonstrate various options.